 A. Women Younger Than 30 Years

-In this age group, management of the palpable breast mass depends on the clinician's suspicion for malignancy as well as the results of the initial ultrasound.
+In women younger than 30 years of age, management of the palpable breast mass depends on the clinician's suspicion for malignancy as well as the results of the initial ultrasound.
 Masses with a low likelihood of malignancy in the setting of a normal ultrasound do not require any additional radiologic testing.
-Highly suspicious masses that appear normal on ultrasound should be further evaluated with diagnostic mammography or DBT.
+Highly suspicious masses that appear normal on ultrasound should be further evaluated with diagnostic mammography or digital breast tomosynthesis.

 B. Women Aged 30–39 Years

-In women between the ages of 30 and 39, the imaging modalities may include ultrasonography, diagnostic mammography, or DBT.
+For women aged 30–39 years, imaging modalities may include ultrasonography, diagnostic mammography, or digital breast tomosynthesis.
 Ultrasonography may be more sensitive than mammography in this age group, and so may be the preferred first test.
-However, women with significant risk factors for breast cancer or a worrisome physical examination should be initially referred for diagnostic mammography or DBT.
+However, women with significant risk factors for breast cancer or a worrisome physical examination should be initially referred for diagnostic mammography or digital breast tomosynthesis.

 If the results of the initial ultrasound are normal and there is a low likelihood of malignancy, no additional radiologic evaluation is necessary.
 Suspicious masses that are detected by ultrasonography require follow-up imaging with bilateral mammography.

-Diagnostic mammography and DBT are the initial tests of choice in women age 40 years and older with a palpable breast mass.
-If the mammography or DBT results are negative, benign, or probably benign, then additional management depends on clinical suspicion and breast ultrasound results.
+Diagnostic mammography and digital breast tomosynthesis are the initial tests of choice for women aged 40 years or older with a palpable breast mass.
+If the mammography or digital breast tomosynthesis results are negative, benign, or probably benign, then additional management depends on clinical suspicion and breast ultrasound results.
 In the setting of a low clinical suspicion for malignancy, masses with negative ultrasound results can be monitored closely.
 Conversely, in the setting of worrisome history or physical examination findings, tissue biopsy should be pursued even if both mammogram and ultrasound are normal.

-The management of simple cysts in women age 40 years and older is similar to that in younger women.
+The management of simple cysts in women aged 40 years or older is similar to that in younger women.
 Solid masses that are classified as probably benign on mammogram and ultrasound should be monitored very closely if clinical suspicion is low but otherwise referred for biopsy.
 Biopsy is recommended to evaluate any mass that appears suspicious or highly suspicious on ultrasound or diagnostic mammogram.